When it comes to how to be more productive as a freelance writer, we all struggle sometimes.

 Some people find that they get more done if they work in complete silence, which is totally fine.
 Each to their own.
 But, for me, I need a little somethin’ somethin’ on in the background – usually in the form of the radio or a playlist of my favourite songs.

-Essentially, find out what works for you and be consistent for optimum results.
+Essentially, find out what works for you and do it for optimum results.

 Write in Short Bursts